 The K900 takes the curvy good looks of the Optima and Cadenza, and stretches them.
 As such, the K900 makes an elegant statement with its 200-plus-inch length, numerous LED lights and 19-inch wheels (18-inch for V6 models).
 Overall, the big Kia appears sleek and hunkered-down, but the portholes on the front fenders are a bit too reminiscent of a Buick.
 When the K900 is parked and locked, its side mirrors automatically fold inward, helping to prevent them from getting knocked off by other cars or bicyclists.

-With a Manufacturer’s Suggested Retail Price (MSRP) just over $50,000 in V6 Premium form, the 2016 K900 is still the highest priced Kia today.
-That stated, with the exception of the Hyundai Equus, Kia's flagship sedan is priced far below the Audi A8, BMW 7 Series and Lexus LS, which begin in the mid-$70,000 range and climb from there.
-In contrast, a fully loaded 2016 Kia K900 peaks at about $70,000.
-Acura's flagship, the RLX, starts at less than $50,000, and Cadillac’s XTS begins in the mid-$40,000 range, but these are both front-drive base models.
-Be sure to check the KBB.com Fair Purchase Price to see what others are paying for the 2016 Kia K900.
-This Kia is a lot of car for the money, and since the K900 is in only its second year here in the U.S., we will soon have a better handle on its resale value.
+With a Manufacturer’s Suggested Retail Price (MSRP) just shy of $51,000 in V6 Premium form, the 2017 K900 is still the highest priced Kia today.
+That stated, Kia's flagship sedan is priced far below the Audi A8, BMW 7 Series and Lexus LS, which begin in the mid-$70,000 range and climb from there.
+In contrast, a fully loaded 2017 Kia K900 peaks at about $70,000.
+Acura's flagship, the RLX, starts around $56,000, while the Cadillac CT6 begins in the mid-$50,000 range.
+Lincoln’s new Continental starts nearly five grand less at around $46,000.
+Be sure to check the KBB.com Fair Purchase Price to see what others are paying for the 2017 Kia K900.
+This Kia is a lot of car for the money; however, resale values are nowhere near the levels of Lexus, Audi and even Cadillac sedans.

 Kia has a habit of packing even its smallest cars with amenities, so it's no surprise that its flagship K900 is full of them.
 Even a base K900 has the superb Lexicon audio system, a 9.2-inch command screen, heated/ventilated front seats, heated rear seats, leather and a power-operated trunk.
 The standard navigation/infotainment system is brought to you by Kia's UVO voice-activated system.
-For added safety, V8 models come with blind-spot monitoring, front and rear cameras to ease parking, rear cross-traffic alert, and lane-departure warning.
-The K900 also comes with three years/37,500 miles of free scheduled maintenance.
+For added safety, blind-spot monitoring, rear cross-traffic alert and lane-departure warning are standard, while the V8 models add front and rear cameras to ease parking.

 LEXICON AUDIO SYSTEM